Amazon launched its Frustration-Free Packaging (”FFP”) initiative in 2008 to accomplish several goals.

 First, the program is designed to reduce Amazon packaging waste by right-sizing packaging and removing the need for additional packaging from Amazon.
 Another objective was reduced damage and returns by requiring lab-tested protective designs.
 Third, the program requires 100% curbside recyclable materials.
 Lastly, the packages must be easy to open.

 Package can no longer have plastic clamshells or wire ties.
 Amazon partnered with ISTA to create the ISTA 6 certification that uses ISTA test types to address specific issues within the amazon distribution channel.

-The FFP program initially targeted toys and has since grown to include hundreds of categories with the ultimate goal that every product meet the guidelines.
-FFP is considered tier 1 in Amazon’s packaging certification tiers.
+The FFP program initially targeted toys and has since grown to include hundreds of categories.
+The ultimate goal is that every product will meet these guidelines.
+Frustration free packaging meaning, the certification level, is considered Tier 1 in Amazon’s packaging certification tiers.

-A Frustration-Free Packaging is basically an SIOC which must meet several additional requirements.
-It falls into the same classification typing as SIOC (Types A through G), is subjected to the same testing and needs to meet the same standards but in addition FFP packages also need to be easy to open (within 120 seconds) and the entire package must be curbside recyclable.
+An Amazon FFP product falls into the same classification typing as Amazon SIOC packaging (Types A through G) and is subjected to the same testing and needs to meet the same standards.
+However, in addition to those requirements, FFP meaning that packages must also be easy to open (within 120 seconds).
+Also, the entire package must be curbside recyclable.
 This means no EPS is allowed in the package and poly bags (HDPE or LDPE) may only be used for small parts containment or abrasion resistance/dust protection.
-Wire ties are allowed only for cord management and packaging peanuts, shredded paper, welded clamshells, blisterpacks, etc. are prohibited.
-There is also a box utilization score that must be met, volume of the product divided by the volume of the packaging must be greater than 30% for fragile or 50% for non-fragile items.
+All of these tests will be done with ISTA 6 amazon testing by an APASS network and ISTA certified lab.